-In-skill purchasing lets you sell premium content such as game features and interactive stories in skills with a custom interaction model.
+In-skill purchasing lets you sell premium content, such as game features and interactive stories in custom skills.
 Buying these products in a skill is seamless to a user.
-They may ask to shop products, buy products by name, or agree to purchase suggestions you make while they interact with a skill.
-Customers pay for products using the payment options associated with their Amazon account.
+They might ask to shop products, buy products by name, or agree to purchase suggestions that you make during their skill session.
+Customers pay for products by using the payment options associated with their Amazon account.

 Get started with in-skill purchases

 To implement in-skill purchases in your skill:

 - Add support for purchasing to your skill's voice model.